 In October 2021, the FASB issued ASU No. 2021-08, Business Combinations (Topic 805), which requires entities to recognize and measure contract assets and contract liabilities in a business combination as if the acquirer entered into the original contract at the same time and the same date as the acquiree.
-The amendment improves comparability after the business combination by providing consistent recognition and measurement guidance for revenue contracts with customers acquired in a business combination.
+The amendment improves comparability after the business combination by providing consistent recognition and measurement guidance for revenue contracts with customers acquired in a business combination and revenue contracts with customers not acquired in a business combination.
 This standard is effective for fiscal periods beginning after December 15, 2022.
 The Company early adopted this standard as of the third quarter of 2021, and it did not have a material impact on the consolidated financial statements.